 IMPORTANT NOTE: Enabling LowResourceMode will decrease the usability: No information like codecs, length and various other attributes will be gathered from the media itself.
 Because of this limited information, directory listings might not be as beautiful as when LowResourceMode is disabled.
 When LowResourceMode is enabled, pDLNA will ignore External and Transcode configuration blocks. pDLNA will also not index audio or video streams as elements from a playlist.
-But Mplayer and FFmpeg are not required.
+But FFmpeg is not required.